 The large packaging shall be dropped onto a non resilient, horizontal, flat, massive and rigid surface in conformity with the requirements of 6.1.5.3.4, in such a manner as to ensure that the point of impact is that part of the base of the large packaging considered to be the most vulnerable.

 6.6.5.3.4.4 Drop height

-NOTE: Packagings for substances and articles of Class 1, self-reactive substances of Division 4.1 and organic peroxides of Division 5.2 shall be tested at the packing group II performance level.
+NOTE: Large packagings for substances and articles of Class 1 shall be tested at the packing group II performance level.